 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Juliette has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Juliette has few renters and college students.
 But the biggest reason it is quieter in Juliette than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Juliette may be for you.

-Juliette is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Juliette doesn't have a public transportation system that people use for their commute.

 Juliette ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.